Kirill-Bugaev/noxkvm/README.md

-# noxkvm
+# noxkvm (Not X11 KVM)

 Low-level KVM for Linux.
 It lets you share keyboard and mouse between multiple computers.
 It is written on Lua and C, and it is hardcore because reads and writes events directly from and to Linux input devices.

 [lua-socket][] should be installed on every system where program will be used.
 Superuser (root) privileges require for work with input devices.
-You start noxkvm-server on machine which devices you want to share, and noxkvm-client on other machines which will get access to shared devices.
+You start `noxkvm-server` on machine which devices you want to share, and `noxkvm-client` on other machines which will get access to shared devices.
 Configuration files for both server and client placed in `./config` directory.

 Enjoy.